ABVTA Webinar:

 • Ethics and professional responsibility: how to base recommendations on evidence to provide the best course of treatment for the patient.

-This session is pending approval for 1 hour of Continuing Professional Development (CPD) credit for RVTs by the ABVMA.
+This session is approved for 1 hour of Continuing Professional Development (CPD) credit for RVTs by the ABVMA.

 This webinar will be recorded.